 Decision Tree Classifier

 Decision Tree Classification algorithm is one of the simplest techniques to implement in solving classification or regression problems.
 The supervised learning model learns from the class labels/interactive features by making system-based rules that guides its decision to make predictions.
-According to (Mitchell, 1997), “Decision Tree learning method is a method for approximating discrete-valued target functions, in which the learned function is represented by a decision tree”. (“Decision Tree Learning (ML 3) Flashcards | Quizlet”)
+In the words of [4], Decision Tree learning method is a method for approximating discrete-valued target functions, in which the learned function is represented by a decision tree”.

-Figure 4 – A diagram of a decision learning process in Decision Tree, From Decision Tree Algorithm – A Complete Guide by Saini, 2021 (https://www.analyticsvidhya.com/blog/2021/08/decision-tree-algorithm/)
+Figure 5 – A diagram of a decision learning process in Decision Tree.
+From Decision Tree Algorithm – A Complete Guide by [5]

 The root node is where the learning process begins with several splits into finite terminal nodes before making a prediction.
-To make decisions before splitting, decision tree uses the amount of information gained about the to improve the nodes.
-The information gained is measured by the entropy and mathematically expressed in the formula below, “where X is the random variable or process, Xi is the possible outcomes, and p(Xi) is the probability of the possible outcomes” (Wei-Meng, 2019).
+To make decisions before splitting, decision tree uses the amount of information gained about to improve the nodes.
+The information gained is measured by the entropy and mathematically expressed in the formula below, “where X is the random variable or process, Xi is the possible outcomes, and p(Xi) is the probability of the possible outcomes”[6].

+Figure 3

-NOTE: From A Complete Guide to Decision Tree Split using Information Gain, by Verma, 2021.
+NOTE: From A Complete Guide to Decision Tree Split using Information Gain, by [6].

-(https://analyticsindiamag.com/a-complete-guide-to-decision-tree-split-using-information-gain/)

-By definition, (Verma, 2021), the entropy of any random variable or random process is the average level of uncertainty involved in the possible outcome of the variable or process.
+By definition, [6], the entropy of any random variable or random process is the average level of uncertainty involved in the possible outcome of the variable or process.

 Logistic Regression

 The third classification algorithm used in this experiment is Logistic Regression.
 In machine learning, logistic regression uses the concept of probability to make predictions in classification problems.
-“The hypothesis in logistic regression tends to limit the cost function between 0 and 1” (Pant, 2019).
+“The hypothesis in logistic regression tends to limit the cost function between 0 and 1” [7].
 This is mathematically expressed as;

+Figure 4

 NOTE: The hypothesis of logistic regression.
-From: Introduction to Logistic Regression, by Pant, 2019. (https://towardsdatascience.com/introduction-to-logistic-regression-66248243c148)
+From: Introduction to Logistic Regression, by [7].

 Suport Vector Machine